A Balanced Calorie Diet (ABC Diet)

 People (Omnivores) convert Carbohydrates to Glucose.
 Dogs are designed to convert fat to Glucose, and that difference changes everything.

-For tens of thousands of years, as carnivores, a dogs diet consisted almost entirely of meat and fat, and Mother Nature designed them to get their energy from Protein and Fat, not carbs.
+For tens of thousands of years, as carnivores, a dogs diet consisted almost entirely of meat and fat, and Mother Nature designed them to get their energy from Protein and Fat.
 In fact dogs have no need for carbohydrates, whatsoever, and can exist and thrive without them.
 As a result they have a reduced ability to make the enzyme Amylase, that is needed to break carbs down.
 The process of converting non-carbohydrates (FAT in this case) into Glucose for energy is called Gluconeogenesis and is an ability dogs have that makes them more efficient at metabolizing fat than people are, and one of the reasons dogs do better on the ABC Diet than the low fat diet.

 Over the last few hundred years dogs have adapted and developed an increased ability to metabolize carbohydrates, but at a cost.
 It is not what they were originally designed to eat and it turns out the amount of carbs in dog food these days is causing a lot of problems for them.